Technology careers are on the rise.

 So how can you find your job out of all technology careers?
 Like most careers, it starts with education and learning.
 While it is possible to get a job in the technology field without a formal education, you will discover that many more opportunities are available if you have a bachelor’s degree, usually involving computer science, programming, or software engineering in some form.
 You can also become certified by technology organizations, which demonstrates your commitment to staying at the leading edge of the technology sector and makes employers more enticed by your resume.

 When applying and interviewing for a job, make sure to speak directly on how your education and experience will help that specific organization.
 Cite past projects and assignments that will help you meet the unique challenges that face this business, and talk in clear, substantive ways on how you will help the team.
 IT technology can be very broad and can include lots of technical jargon that hiring managers may not fully comprehend, so it’s important that you communicate, in a clear manner, how your experience will enhance an organization.

 If you have an education, training, or experience in information technology, you may be able to enjoy the independence and earning potential of self-employment.
 This path, which offers greater freedom and the chance to be your own boss, is certainly not an easy trail.
 You’ll be the business, so organization, time management, accounting, marketing, and all the other business tasks fall on your shoulders.

 However, there are many technology experts who are either freelancers or have a small tech firm, providing information technology services to numerous business.
-These services can include network setup, security analysis, hardware installation, and more.
+These services can include network setup, security analysis, hardware installation, software development and more.